codingchapa/image-pca-reconstruction/README.md

 - Standardizes pixel data for PCA
 - Applies PCA to reduce image data dimensions
 - Reconstructs and shows the compressed image
 - Displays original and reconstructed images side-by-side
+- <a href="https://github.com/codingchapa/image-pca-reconstruction/blob/main/main.py"> code</a>

 ## What It Shows

 - How PCA can reduce image size while keeping important details
 - The effect of the number of PCA components on image quality

 ## How It Works

 1. Load and preprocess the image
 2. Apply PCA to reduce dimensions
 3. Reconstruct the image from PCA data
 4. Visualize original vs reconstructed images
+- <a href="https://github.com/codingchapa/image-pca-reconstruction/blob/main/pcaOutput.png"> Output</a>

 ## What I Learned